macarooni-man/auto-mcs/docker/README.md

 - **Username**: `root`
 - **Password**: `auto-mcs`

-⚠️ We HIGHLY recommend you change this default credentials.
-To do so, modify the `root:auto-mcs` line on the `command` specification with the desired credentials.
+- ⚠️ We HIGHLY recommend that you change the default credentials.
+To do so, simply modify the `-c root:auto-mcs` parameter with the desired credentials.

-- Example: `myUsername:myPassword`
+  - Example: `-c U$ern4me:P@s$w0rd`

 ## Data Persistence